getwhitespace/etch/README.md

 Etch is a html generator that aims to be simple and reasonably fast.

-If you need to render some html but you don't want to learn yet another templating language and its idiosyncharies.
+If you need to render some html but you don't want to learn yet another templating language and its idiosyncrasies.
 Etch uses plain old go functions to define and render html.
-That means that everything is (reasonably) type-safe and there's no additional compilations step.
+That means that everything is (reasonably) type-safe and there's no additional compilation step.

 ## Use